KML: Using Machine Learning to Improve Storage Systems: 's Architecture

 We now elaborate on \kml's operation modes: (i) in-kernel training and inference (see Figure~\ref{fig:arch-comparison}(a)), and (ii) user space training and in-kernel inference (see Figure~\ref{fig:arch-comparison}(b)).

 \paragraph{Training in kernel space}

 We use the readahead use case to describe how \kml works in kernel training and inference mode.
 Figure~\ref{fig:arch-online} shows \kml's framework (\stt{k-MLib.ko}), a \kml application (\stt{readahead.ko}), and target storage components (Block device and Memory Management subsystems).
 The yellow background denotes \kml related components.
-The blue background depicts the target storage components, which are readahead problem specific.
+The blue background depicts the target storage components, which are specific to the readahead case.
 The green line represents execution and data flow.
 Numbered boxes refer to transitions happening between the components.

-As we mentioned in Section~\ref{sec:background}, we designed our use cases based on the \emph{observe-and-tune} principle.
-In its first stage, the readahead module needs to observe and collect data.
-Since our target component is the memory management system, the readahead module starts collecting data from this component (Figure~\ref{fig:arch-online}(1)).
-The readahead module then extracts features and transfers them to the \kml framework to be normalized (Figure~\ref{fig:arch-online}(2)).
-After the data processing and normalization stage is done, if the readahead module is configured for training, it trains on the normalized data, and the execution flow ends here for this processing cycle.
-However, if the readahead module is configured for inference, it feeds the normalized data to the readahead neural network model and tunes the target components based on the prediction made by the model.
+As we mentioned in Section~\ref{sec:introduction}, we designed our use cases based on a continuous \emph{observe-and-tune} principle.
+In its first stage, the readahead module observes and collects data.
+Since our target component is the memory management (\eg page cache) system, the readahead module starts collecting data from this component (Figure~\ref{fig:arch-online}~\CircledOne).
+The readahead module then extracts features and transfers them to the \kml framework to be normalized (Figure~\ref{fig:arch-online}~\CircledTwo).
+After the data processing and normalization stage is done, if the readahead module is operating in training mode, it trains on the normalized data, and the execution flow ends here.
+However, if the readahead module is operating in inference mode, it feeds the normalized data to the readahead neural network model and tunes the target components based on the model's prediction (Figure~\ref{fig:arch-online}~\CircledThree).